 "I attended Amherst College and earned a B.A. in Biology.
 After teaching 9th and 10th grade French and Biology and coaching field hockey and lacrosse for a few years after college, I completed a post-baccalaureate year at Bryn Mawr College and then attended the University of Connecticut School of Medicine where I met my husband, Dr. Andrew Lane.
 We moved to Rochester, NY where I trained in internal medicine at Strong Memorial Hospital.
 After residency I joined Harvard Vanguard Medical Associates where I was in private practice in Wellesley, Massachusetts and covered Vanguard inpatient teaching service at Brigham and Women’s Hospital.
 I joined the Stony Brook Medicine faculty in 2000, working in both the inpatient and outpatient settings.
 I became Associate Program Director of the Internal Medicine Residency Program and Director of the Primary Care Track in 2004.
 In 2007 I was asked to develop and direct a new Ambulatory Clerkship for the School of Medicine, which I co-directed until 2013, when I became Program Director for the Internal Medicine Residency Program.

 Teaching has been a life-long pursuit of mine and I am happiest when I am able to help a student, a resident, or a patient understand a new topic or work on a solution to a problem.
 I am passionate about communication and the essential role it plays in medicine.
 I am interested in healthcare policy and serve on several health policy committees.
 My research focuses on medical education and Graduate Medical Education funding reform.
-I currently serve as the President of the Association of Program Directors in Internal Medicine (APDIM).
+I currently serve as the Past-President of the Association of Program Directors in Internal Medicine (APDIM).

 Andy and I are the proud parents of three sons, a cat and dog, and we live in East Setauket, NY. "